-- EDFL 596 Special Topics in Education.
+EDFL 596 Special Topics in Education.
 (1-6 Hours) This course is designed to meet the needs of teachers, students, administrators, community leaders and other personnel who have special needs and interests in selected areas of education.
 Content will be developed around assessed needs, interests, and goals or objectives of the group(s) involved.
-This course will deal with special topics which may be treated more effectively as a mini-course, institute seminar or as a workshop instead of as a regular course. - EDFL 597 Diagnostic and Prescriptive Teaching of Mathematics.
+This course will deal with special topics which may be treated more effectively as a mini-course, institute seminar or as a workshop instead of as a regular course.

+EDFL 597 Diagnostic and Prescriptive Teaching of Mathematics.
 (3 Hours) This course is designed for persons who teach students mathematical ideas in both the elementary and secondary schools.
-It will assist in identifying the disabled learner, developing curriculum for the disabled learner, and specifying activities for the disabled learner. - EDFL 598 The Pupil and the Law.
+It will assist in identifying the disabled learner, developing curriculum for the disabled learner, and specifying activities for the disabled learner.

+EDFL 598 The Pupil and the Law.
 (3 Hours) The Pupil and the Law will deal with the constitution and the case law that has developed in applying the constitution to the broad public policy issues involved in public school education.
-We will deal with topics such as the legal foundations of American Public education, student's rights and responsibilities, the power of public school authorities, discrimination in public education, and the rights and responsibilities of public school teachers. - EDFL 599 Urban Education.
+We will deal with topics such as the legal foundations of American Public education, student's rights and responsibilities, the power of public school authorities, discrimination in public education, and the rights and responsibilities of public school teachers.

+EDFL 599 Urban Education.
 (3 Hours) This course is concerned with factors that have contributed to the present crisis in urban life and the status of urban schools.
-Attention is given to public school support, school organizational patterns, teaching personnel and staff, students, curriculum design, discipline, instructional and physical facilities. - EDFL 601 Advanced Research and Statistics.
+Attention is given to public school support, school organizational patterns, teaching personnel and staff, students, curriculum design, discipline, instructional and physical facilities.

+EDFL 601 Advanced Research and Statistics.
 (3 Hours) Prerequisites: EDFL 514, EDFL 515 or their equivalent.
 This course is designed to promote understanding of research designs, the spirit of research, and the relationship that research bears to statistical trends and techniques.
-The computer is used extensively in the solution of statistical problems. - EDFL 602 Comparative Education.
+The computer is used extensively in the solution of statistical problems.

+EDFL 602 Comparative Education.
 (3 Hours) A study of the historical and philosophical developments of the world's different educational systems.
-Major emphasis is placed on the role of these systems in the development and continuation of the social and governmental structure and their effect upon the educational process within different countries. - EDFL 610 School and Community Relation.
+Major emphasis is placed on the role of these systems in the development and continuation of the social and governmental structure and their effect upon the educational process within different countries.

+EDFL 610 School and Community Relation.
 (3 Hours) A study of the relationships of school administration to the community.
-The community school concept, public opinion, community analysis, public relations practiced, community characteristics affecting the quality of education, and public participation in educational planning. - participation in educational planning.
+The community school concept, public opinion, community analysis, public relations practiced, community characteristics affecting the quality of education, and public participation in educational planning.

+EDFL 621 Problems of Teaching in Secondary

 EDFL 621 Problems of Teaching in Secondary Schools.
 (3 Hours) Prerequisites: Advisor's consent.
 A study of the philosophy, purposes and organization of the secondary school in our modern social order.
-Special attention is given to the history of the modern secondary school. - EDFL 627 Seminar in the Supervision of Instruction.
-(3 Hours) The interpretation of research reports, the design of research plans, the development of instrumentation appropriate to the development of instructional programs. - EDFL 630 Trends and Issues in Community College Curriculum and Instruction.
-(3 Hours) Major issues in curriculum and instruction in the
+Special attention is given to the history of the modern secondary school.

+EDFL 627 Seminar in the Supervision of Instruction.
+(3 Hours) The interpretation of research reports, the design of research plans, the development of instrumentation appropriate to the development of instructional programs.

+EDFL 630 Trends and Issues in Community College Curriculum and Instruction.
+(3 Hours) Major issues in curriculum and instruction in the community/junior college with an analysis of recent trends.
+Exploration of historical and current alternative curriculum and instruction organization strategies.